 The more I think about it the more confused I am.
 Sunday after Sunday we sing “Jesus, you alone are enough for me” or “Lord, you’re all I need” in church.
 And yet when it comes to marriage we believe that we need something, or rather, someone else.

 We believe in a God who created a perfect heaven and earth.
 And then he created man and called them perfect.
-Yes, there’s this thing called sin.
-But in Jesus we have the chance to be restored and healed.
-In Jesus we are perfect, pure, and holy.
-In Him, we are complete.
+We are already perfect, pure, and holy.
+By default, we are complete.

 We can’t predict what life will bring.
 No list and prayer in the world can guarantee that Mr Right will show up.
 I for one don’t think there’s only this ONE person in the world who’s right for you, anyway, but that’s a different conversation.
 But you’ll never be truly content with yourself and your life, if you continue to believe that you’re not 100% you, no matter your relationship status.

 You are made perfect and complete.
-The partner is just God’s surprise gift for you on top of everything.
+The partner is just a gift for you on top of everything.